benjaminparry/benjaminparry.github.io/_posts/lists/2021-01-03-intersectional-diverse-stories-for-children.md

 * [Home (2015)](https://www.commonsensemedia.org/movie-reviews/home) - A wonderful story about friendship, being wrong and making mistakes, individuality, understanding and accepting those that are different, love and loss, dealing with emotions.
 The protagonist is a strong, young female person of colour.
 Don’t let the reviews put you off, this was fantastic!
 * [Spider-Man: Into the Spider-Verse (2018)](https://www.commonsensemedia.org/movie-reviews/spider-man-into-the-spider-verse) - This is a stonker of a film!
 The visual lusciousness, wonderfully rich universe and bangin’ soundtrack are all unmatched amongst the long list of superhero films.
 A story about family relationships, masculinity, loss, right and wrong, finding your voice, teamwork.
 The protagonist is a young male person of colour as he navigates an array of male relationships and what it means to become a young man.
+* [The Speed Cubers](https://www.commonsensemedia.org/movie-reviews/the-speed-cubers) - A truly inspiring true story about autism, dedicated parenting, and the emotions of competition and friendship.
+The story follows two young men, one with autism and his long-time competition rival and role model, on their emotional journey of winning and losing.

 ## TV